tommifede/project/README.md

 <br>
 The numerical output can be exported to a CSV file containing the full simulation history, with one row per time step and columns for time, prey and predator populations and the value of the first integral.

-Degenerate initial conditions are handled consistently: if $x_0 = 0$ or $y_0 = 0$, the trajectory lies on the corresponding axis, while if $x_0 = y_0 = 0$ the system remains at the origin.
-In all cases, no populations are generated from zero.
+Degenerate initial conditions are handled consistently: if $x_0 = 0$ or $y_0 = 0$, the trajectory remains on the corresponding axis, while if $x_0 = y_0 = 0$ the system remains at the origin.
+In all cases, no populations emerge from zero.

 ---